 One way to do this is to focus on your Greatest Impact Activity (GIA).
 Your GIA is the one activity that, should you do it consistently at high quality, will get you the greatest eventual return on your time investment.

+When working from home, there's a tendency to let one category meld into the next, but it's important to establish boundaries and consciously spend time in one category versus another to maximize productivity.
 We all have only 24 hours in each day.
-Where people tend to spend their time on any given day is a reflection of how they'll likely spend it for months and years to come.
+Where people spend their time on any given day is a reflection of how they'll likely spend it for months and years to come.
 It's how you choose to spend your time and on what activities that most influences your results.

 - Say No